-This is to be an introspective piece that reflects back specifically on the Learning Goals verbalized in the internship contract, as well an any unanticipated outcomes.
+An introspective piece that reflects back specifically on the Learning Goals verbalized in the internship contract, as well an any unanticipated outcomes.
 What are the experiences that occurred—externally or internally—that prompted learning for the student?
 What are the student’s take-aways based on the experiences?
 It is not intended to be: a daily journal, observational field notes, or narrative of tasks undertaken.

 Log of Activities

-This “timesheet” is completed on the student’s honor and documents that the student completed the number of hours committed to in the Internship Contract.
-A secondary purpose is to document the students tasks over the course of the internship which may assist the student in writing his/ her Reflective Essay.
+This “timesheet” is completed on the student’s honor and documents that the student completed the number of hours committed to in the internship contract.
+A secondary purpose is to document the student’s tasks over the course of the internship, which may assist the student in writing his/her Reflective Essay.

 Frequently Asked Questions: